-- Because of being formed on the gums and at the end of the tooth root, dental cysts should be treated immediately.
+- Because of being formed on the gums and at the end of the tooth root, dental cysts should be treated as soon as possible.
 In case of not being cured, they can put pressure on the teeth.
-Eventually, they result into the teeth getting loosened and fallen out.
+Eventually, they result in the teeth getting loosened and fallen out.

-- If dental cysts are not treated quickly after being diagnosed, it can cause numbness in the patient’s face when the patient is under nervous pressure.
+- If dental cysts are not treated quickly after being diagnosed, when the patient is under nervous pressure, it can cause numbness in the patient’s face.

 - Expansion of the jawbone is another side effect of a dental cyst which can be completely painless.
 However, it can frazzle the jawbone in the long run, and eventually will weaken the jaw.

 Types of dental and gingival cysts

 Here are five key sorts of dental and gingival cysts: